 - Students are brought into the laboratory early on, when it can be influential in their academic and professional decision-making.

-- Exposure to cancer issues is provided through cancer-related courses at undergraduate and graduate levels.
+- Exposure to cancer issues is provided through cancer-related courses in multiple departments at undergraduate and graduate levels.

 - Awards, scholarships, fellowships, and workshops are sponsored by the center to enhance education.

 - Multidisciplinary programs expose students to a variety of areas and expert researchers.